FEB 22, 2009

 After keeping my father’s secret for so long, I’m free to disclose it.
 Yet, to this day, I still can’t help but feel like I’m betraying him every time I say, “My father worked for the CIA.”

-This article originally appeared in Los Angeles Times.
+Originally published in the Los Angeles Times.